 Carrot roots go straight down.
 Carrots don't care if the surface of the soil is already occupied by the onions.
 They find their food deeper down.
 And the big feathery carrot leaves make use of all the sunlight that otherwise would just heat up and dry out the soil.

 Another classic example are sweet corn, beans and cucumbers/squash/zucchini.
 The tall corn acts as a trellis for the beans, and the cucumbers or squash cover the ground, keeping it moist and suppressing weeds.
 Three crops can grow in the space of one.

 There is usually enough light left under and around fruit trees.
 Utilise that space and grow something, like perennial herbs or low shrubs.
 Make extensive use of trellises and other structures.
 Let things grow up rather than have them spread out.

 You will be surprised how much food you can fit into the smallest garden.

 Guild planting is a permaculture design term for stacking and planting different species together to make the maximum use of vertical space and of the resources available (nutrients, water, light).
 Permaculture guilds also use the concepts of companion planting and crop rotation.

 There are so many benefits to guild planting, apart from the efficient use of space, that the topic of permaculture guilds deserves its own page.
-(Coming soon).
+(Hopefully coming soon.)

 There is one more aspect to permaculture design scale that I would like to talk about, and that is the scale of your design when you start out.